raahulsaxena/raahulsaxena.github.io/_posts/2025-03-14-binary-tree.md

     return paths;
 }
 ```

-### Explanation:
+### Explanation

-•	Recursive Traversal: The tree is traversed recursively, constructing a path string as you go from the root to each leaf node.
+•Recursive Traversal: The tree is traversed recursively, constructing a path string as you go from the root to each leaf node.
-•	Leaf Nodes: When a leaf node is reached (a node with no children), the constructed path is added to the list of paths.
+•Leaf Nodes: When a leaf node is reached (a node with no children), the constructed path is added to the list of paths.
-•	Backtracking: After exploring one path, the function backtracks to explore alternative paths from the root to other leaf nodes.
+•Backtracking: After exploring one path, the function backtracks to explore alternative paths from the root to other leaf nodes.

-### Applications:
+### Applications

-•	Path Generation: Generating all paths from the root to leaf nodes in hierarchical structures like file systems or organizational charts.
+•Path Generation: Generating all paths from the root to leaf nodes in hierarchical structures like file systems or organizational charts.
-•	Sum Calculations: Problems that involve finding paths that sum up to a specific value, commonly used in financial or decision-making models.
+•Sum Calculations: Problems that involve finding paths that sum up to a specific value, commonly used in financial or decision-making models.

 ## Pattern 7: Tree Construction and Conversion